Women in computing: 1940s

 "Tedious" computing and calculating was seen as "women's work" through the 1940s resulting in the term "kilogirl", invented by a member of the Applied Mathematics Panel in the early 1940s.
 A kilogirl of energy was "equivalent to roughly a thousand hours of computing labor."
 While women's contributions to the United States war effort during World War II was championed in the media, their roles and the work they did was minimized.
 This included minimizing the complexity, skill and knowledge needed to work on computers or work as human computers.
 During WWII, women did most of the ballistics computing, seen by male engineers as being below their level of expertise.
-Black women computers worked as hard (or more often, twice as hard) as their white counterparts, but in segregated situations.
+Black women computers worked as hard (or more often, even harder) as their white counterparts, but in segregated situations.
 By 1943, almost all people employed as computers were women; one report said "programming requires lots of patience, persistence and a capacity for detail and those are traits that many girls have".

 NACA expanded its pool of women human computers in the 1940s.
 NACA recognized in 1942 that "the engineers admit themselves that the girl computers do the work more rapidly and accurately than they could."
 In 1943 two groups, segregated by race, worked on the east and west side of Langley Air Force Base.
 The black women were the West Area Computers.
 Unlike their white counterparts, the black women were asked by NACA to re-do college courses they had already passed and many never received promotions.

 Women were also working on ballistic missile calculations.
 In 1948, women such as Barbara Paulson were working on the WAC Corporal, determining trajectories the missiles would take after launch.

 Women worked with cryptography and, after some initial resistance, many operated and worked on the Bombe machines.
 Joyce Aylard operated the Bombe machine testing different methods to break the Enigma code.
 Joan Clarke was a cryptographer who worked with her friend, Alan Turing, on the Enigma machine at Bletchley Park.
 When she was promoted to a higher salary grade, there were no positions in the civil service for a "senior female cryptanalyst," and she was listed as a linguist instead.
 While Clarke developed a method of increasing the speed of double-encrypted messages, unlike many of the men, her decryption technique was not named after her.
 Other cryptographers at Bletchley included Margaret Rock, Mavis Lever (later Batey), Ruth Briggs and Kerry Howard.
 In 1941, Batey's work enabled the Allies to break the Italians' naval code before the Battle of Cape Matapan.
 In the United States, several faster Bombe machines were created.
 Women, like Louise Pearsall, were recruited from the WAVES to work on code breaking and operate the American Bombe machines.